OutKick: Content

 OutKick features news and opinion articles relating to sports, pop culture, and sports betting.

-OutKick describes itself as being a conservative alternative to mainstream sports news outlets that serve the "elite, left-leaning minority instead of the American sports fan", and stated that it aimed to "[expose] the destructive nature of ‘woke’ activism". with Travis presenting an alleged liberal bias by ESPN in its reporting on Michael Sam (the first openly gay player to be drafted to an NFL team) and U.S. national anthem protests as examples.
+OutKick describes itself as being a conservative alternative to mainstream sports news outlets that serve the "elite, left-leaning minority instead of the American sports fan", and stated that it aimed to "[expose] the destructive nature of ‘woke’ activism". with Travis having cited an alleged left-wing bias by ESPN in its reporting on Michael Sam (the first openly gay player to be drafted to an NFL team) and U.S. national anthem protests as examples.
+Media Matters for America has cited examples of OutKick personalities discussing conservative talking points such as the litter boxes in schools hoax, criticism of women's sports leagues such as the WNBA, and anti-LGBTQ rhetoric (including opposition to transgender women in women's sports).